 Werner Pack-Tour M

-So far I have only tested the Werner Pack-Tour M and the Werner Shuna Paddles but will get the VE paddles to test in 2018.
+So far I have only tested the Werner Pack-Tour M, the Werner Shuna Paddles, and paddles from VE (unfortunately, they are not producing paddles anymore).

-We have tested the Werner Shuna paddles on our trip to Sarek in Sweden and the Werner Pack-Tour M on the most recent trips.
+I have tested the Werner Shuna paddles on our trip in the Sarek National Park in Sweden and the Werner Pack-Tour M on the most recent trips.
 They are light, performed very well and they look nice too.
-One issue I had with those paddles was that I was not able to get the shaft apart after I was paddling in salt water.
+One issue I had with those paddles was that I was not able to get the shaft apart after I was paddling in saltwater.
 However, this is more an issue of how you take care of your paddles rather than a production issue.
 I should have cleaned the paddles with fresh water after the trip.